 Under ESEA/ESSA Sec.
-1112(e)(3) parents must be notified within 30 calendar days after the beginning of the school year and two weeks after the start of the school year that their child was placed in a language instruction educational program (LIEP).
-Since statewide, standardized EL entrance procedures to determine EL eligibility precede the placement of eligible EL students in language programs, it is therefore the LEA's responsibility to ensure, when applicable, that the ELP screening process occurs before this parent notification deadline.
+1112(e)(3) parents must be notified within 30 calendar days after the beginning of the school year that their child was placed in a language instruction educational program (LIEP), and if this occurs during the school year, two weeks after placement in a LIEP.
+Therefore, for students that enroll after the beginning of the school year, there are 30 days for identification and placement into an EL language instruction program and two weeks after the placement to provide parent notice, consistent with the statute.s